Mike Flanagan (Irish-Israeli soldier)

 Flanagan subsequently settled in Israel, converted to Judaism, adopted the Hebrew name Michael Peleg and married Ruth Levy, a fellow soldier whom he had met on active service.
 The two married in a Tel Aviv cafe and Harry McDonald was his best man.
 The couple had two children, Dani and Karin.
 He briefly worked as a mechanic for the Dan Bus Company before he and his wife settled on kibbutz Sha'ar HaAmakim, where he worked in the garage and the fields.
 Flanagan served as a reservist in the 1956 Sinai Campaign, the 1967 Six-Day War, as well as the Yom Kippur War in 1973.
 He supervised the tank repair unit at the Armored Corps base in Julis throughout this time.
 He also studied agronomy at the Hebrew University's Faculty of Agriculture in Rehovot and was sent to Africa as an Israeli agricultural emissary for a number of years.

 After his retirement from the Israel Defense Forces and the death of his wife, he visited Ireland and Canada.
 While in Toronto, he met Shirley Swartz, the widow of a Canadian volunteer in the Israeli military in 1948 with whom he had served.
 He subsequently married her and emigrated to Canada, where he lived for the rest of his life.
 He died on 26 January 2014 and was subsequently buried in Sha’ar HaAmakim cemetery alongside his wife and son.

-Flanagan was posthumously awarded the Medal of Valor from The Wiesenthal Center in the United States.
-The Israeli Defense Forces honored Flanagan for his immense and critical contributions to the formulation of the IDF.
+Flanagan was posthumously awarded the Medal of Valor from the Wiesenthal Center in the United States.
+The Israeli Defense Forces honored Flanagan for his immense and critical contributions to its formulation.